rizayeva/coronaClassification/README.md

   Import the point grid in GEE as FeatureCollection (Assets -> New -> Shape files).
 Be sure to add all auxiliary files and not only .shp

-Import the images to GEE (with correct projection and 1 band):

-The files can be too large for GEE, but you can also apply a JPEG or LZW compression.
+Import the images to GEE (with correct projection and 1 band).
+The rasters can be too large for GEE, but you can also apply a JPEG or LZW compression.
 For this, use OSGeo and follow the steps in shellStep1

 Set the correct date when uploading in GEE